 For example, one of the most respected blue-chip stocks in the world, Johnson & Johnson, is really a holding company.
 That is, the firm itself, in which you are buying shares when you acquired stock, doesn't actually do anything in the sense that people think it does.
 Instead, as a result of its complex history, Johnson & Johnson holds ownership stakes in 265 separate, individual businesses the same way you might own shares of different businesses through a brokerage account.
 These businesses are grouped under three major headings - consumer healthcare, medical devices, and pharmaceuticals - but they are actual, stand-alone companies located in nearly every country on the planet, staffed by local employees, with their own bank accounts, their own offices, their own manufacturing facilities, and more.

 At the top, Johnson & Johnson's stockholders elect a board of directors to protect their interests.
 That board, among its other responsibilities such as determining the dividend policy, hires the CEO.
 The CEO, in turn, hires his direct subordinates.
 This group of people, together, has the power to determine the CEOs and key executives at the companies the parent Johnson & Johnson controls.
 The parent holding company supports the subsidiaries by lowering the cost of capital due to its overall strength.

 That is, it can go out, issue bonds at rock-bottom rates, then lend money to its own subsidiaries at rates the subsidiaries couldn't get if they were stand-alone enterprises.
-This reduces interest expense and, in turn, increases both return on equity and return on assets.
+This reduces interest expense and, in turn, increases both returns on equity and returns on assets.